metrofun/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Go straight or left   | Go straight or left                           |

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 92%
+This compares favorably to the accuracy on the test set of 92%.
+Such a high accuracy may be explained due to high quality of the images: no occlusions, good lighting with no shadows, no strong distortions or motions blurs.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)